 If any employee believes that the matter is more serious, they can raise it confidentially and anonymously by completing the web form which is accessible from the TSL intranet.

 Submission of the web form will send an anonymous email to the Executive Director and Head of Administration.
-Upon receipt, the procedure described below for investigating allegations of research misconduct will be initiated.
+Upon receipt, the procedure described below for investigating allegations of research misconduct will be initiate.

 On receipt of a complaint, the Executive Director will consider the most appropriate course of action, and appoint an independent external evaluator (EE) to conduct an investigation if required.
 Together the Executive Director and EE will be provided with the stored primary data in order to prepare a full report and decide on the best course of action.
 Possible outcomes include, but are not restricted to: